The Ultimate Guide for Framemeister

 - HDMI_1_AUDIO: choose between audio sources (instead of HDMI_1 use the analog audio from D Terminal).
 Can be set to HDMI or D.

-- RGB_AUDIO: select the audio between RGB or VIDEO inputs
+- RGB_AUDIO: switch the audio between RGB or VIDEO inputs

 - POWER_SET: power settings.
 Can be set to STANDBY or ON.
 Menu settings can only be stored in STANDBY mode.